 (3) Chronic hepatic encephalopathy associated with hepatic cirrhosis.
 This classification of hepatic encephalopathy takes several forms.
 The most common form of presentation is "precipitant-induced encephalopathy" in which cirrhotic patients develop progressive changes of mental function with several precipitating factors.
 One type is called portal-systemic encephalopathy because of extensive portosystemic shunting or surgical portacaval shunt.
 Another form is hepatocerebral degeneration, wherein patients present with dementia and extrapyramidal disorders.

-The American Association for the Study of Liver Diseases (AASLD) and the European Association for the Study of the Liver (EASL) consider hepatic encephalopathy to be a continuum ranging from unimpaired cognitive function with intact consciousness through coma, and use a grading system of 1 to 3 and recommend classification according to the type of underlying disease, severity of manifestations, time course, and precipitating factors (Vilstrup et al 2014).
+The American Association for the Study of Liver Diseases (AASLD) and the European Association for the Study of the Liver (EASL) consider hepatic encephalopathy to be a continuum ranging from unimpaired cognitive function with intact consciousness through coma and use a grading system of 1 to 3 and recommend classification according to the type of underlying disease, severity of manifestations, time course, and precipitating factors (Vilstrup et al 2014).
+Accordingly, 3 types of hepatic encephalopathy are traditionally differentiated according to the underlying cause: type A as an essential component of acute liver failure, type B as a consequence of porto-systemic shunts in the absence of liver dysfunction, and type C in patients with liver cirrhosis and porto-systemic bypass.

 Patients with chronic hepatic encephalopathy may present with delirium.
 According to the 1994 DSM-IV criteria, delirium due to liver disease or portosystemic shunting belongs to the section on cognitive disorders because deficits of cognition are the primary symptoms of delirium.
 Prior to the development of predominant cognitive changes, the patients may be evaluated according to the presenting symptoms, which may be mood disorders, sleep disturbances, or personality changes.
 If cognitive impairment dominates without impairment of consciousness, the patient is considered to have dementia due to liver disease or portosystemic shunting.